England name pace bowler Wood in squad for first Ashes test

-England have included pace bowler Mark Wood for the first Ashes test against Australia as the country's cricket board announced a 12-player squad on Wednesday.
+England have included pace bowler Mark Wood in a 12-player squad announced on Wednesday for the first Ashes test against Australia.

+Wood, cleared of a hamstring injury last week, returns to test action after more than a year, having last played in August 2024.

-Spinner Shoaib Bashir has also been added to the squad despite recent struggles, having recorded combined figures of 2/151 from 24 overs in a pre-Ashes warm-up match.
+Spinner Shoaib Bashir is also in the squad despite recent struggles, having recorded combined figures of 2-151 from 24 overs in a pre-Ashes warm-up match.

-Ollie Pope has secured the number three batting spot ahead of Jacob Bethell, as England prepare for the opening test that begins in Perth on Friday.
+Ollie Pope has secured the number three batting spot ahead of Jacob Bethell after his century and a 90 in the warm-up fixture against England Lions.

+England have not won a first Ashes test in Australia in nearly 40 years, nor beaten the hosts in Perth since 1978.
+But with Australia missing front-line quicks Pat Cummins and Josh Hazlewood, they are eyeing a golden opportunity heading into Friday's Ashes opener to strike the first blow in the five-test series.

 ENGLAND SQUAD